Active Learning Classroom (ALC)

 Schedule time with OCM's Instructional Technology Coordinator to review the technology in the ALCs.
-The Center for Teaching and Learning (CTL) has partnered with OIT Collaboration for Academic Technology Innovation and the Office of Classroom Management (OCM) to create tools for faculty and instructors teaching in these active learning spaces.
+The Center for Educational Innovation (CEI) has partnered with OIT Collaboration for Academic Technology Innovation and the Office of Classroom Management (OCM) to create tools for faculty and instructors teaching in these active learning spaces.

 If you have questions about teaching in Active Learning Classrooms or would like to schedule a consultation, please contact any of the following units:

 - The Center for Educational Innovation

 - OIT's Learning Environments Research

 Frequently Asked Questions

 Video credits: produced by Robin Wright, created by Andy Underwood-Bultmann, and music by Falcon Arrow